-But here's the truth that might surprise you: Modern inflatable kayaks are remarkably safe for recreational paddling on lakes, rivers, oceans, and ponds.
-Built with puncture-resistant materials like Hypalon and multi-chamber designs, today's inflatable kayaks can last 5-10 years and handle weights of 300-400 pounds when properly inflated.
+Here's the reality that might reshape your summer plans: Modern inflatable kayaks are remarkably safe for recreational paddling on lakes, rivers, oceans, and ponds.
+Built with puncture-resistant materials like Hypalon and Nitrilon, featuring multi-chamber designs and innovative drop-stitch technology, today's inflatable kayaks can last 5-10 years and handle weights of 300-700 pounds when properly inflated.

 The Truth About Inflatable Kayak Safety: Quick Facts